-The Tunney's Pasture Interpretation Framework (Interpretation Framework) has been prepared to inform the overall development of Tunney's Pasture.
-Building on the Tunney's Pasture Master Plan (TPMP, 2014) and on federal objectives for the site, the redevelopment embraces heritage conservation in retaining primary and secondary axis, preparing for adaptive or continuing use of Federal Heritage Properties (FHPs), reconnecting with the Ottawa River corridor, using interpretation to help build an identity for the site, conveying its historical legacy as Indigenous lands, and reimagining a significant federal campus into a new community.
+Essence of Place - Tunney's Pasture Interpretation Framework (Interpretation Framework) has been prepared for ARCADIS on behalf of CLC, to inform the overall development of Tunney's Pasture.
+Building on the Tunney's Pasture Master Plan (TPMP, 2014), as amended, and on federal objectives for the site, the redevelopment embraces heritage conservation in retaining primary and secondary axis, preparing for adaptive or continuing use of Federal Heritage Properties, reconnecting with the Ottawa River corridor, using interpretation to help build an identity for the site, conveying its historical legacy as Indigenous lands, and reimagining a significant federal campus into a new community.

-The Interpretation Framework is a strategic approach developed by Public Services and Procurement Canada (PSPC) and Canada Lands Company (CLC), in advance of a full Interpretation and Commemorations Plan that will demonstrate commitment to honouring the history of Tunney's Pasture.
-By broadening awareness of the area's history and heritage, residents, neighbours, workers, the wider city population, and visitors will be in a strong position to protect and honour the heritage value of Tunney's Pasture.1
+The Interpretation Framework is a strategic approach developed by PSPC and CLC, in advance of a full interpretation and commemoration plan that will demonstrate commitment to honouring the history of Tunney's Pasture.
+By broadening awareness of the area's history and heritage, residents, neighbours, workers, the wider city population, and visitors will be in a strong position to protect and honour the heritage value of Tunney's Pasture.